yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by step - Continuous delivery in Azure DevOps.md

         --settings MONGODB_CONNECTION=$mongodbConnectionString
     ```

 15. Run the `configure-webapp.ps1` PowerShell script.
-Browse to the Azure Portal and verify that the environment variable `MONGODB_CONNECTION` has been added to the Azure Web Application settings.
+Browse to [the Azure portal](https://portal.azure.com) and verify that the environment variable `MONGODB_CONNECTION` has been added to the Azure Web Application settings.

     ![Azure Web Application settings reflecting the `MONGODB_CONNECTION` environment variable configured via PowerShell.](media/hol-ex2-task1-step15-1.png "Azure Web Application settings")

-### Task 2: Deployment Automation to Azure Web App
+### Task 2: Deployment Automation to Azure Web Application

-Once the infrastructure is in place, then we can set up the automation.
+Once the infrastructure is in place, then we can deploy the code to Azure.
+In this task, you will deploy the application to an Azure Web Application using a PowerShell script that makes calls with the Azure CLI.

 1. Take the GitHub Personal Access Token you obtained in the Before the Hands-On Lab guided instruction and assign it to the `CR_PAT` environment variable in PowerShell.
 We will need this environment variable for the `deploy-webapp.ps1` PowerShell script, but we do not want to add it to any files that may get committed to the repository since it is a secret value.